gflohr/qgoda-site/en/docs/excluding-files.md

 #### The Exclmation Mark "!"

 The exclamation mark negates a pattern.
 See [below](#negating-patterns) for details.

+[% WRAPPER components/infobox.html
+           type = "warning" title = "The exclamation mark is special to YAML" %] The exclamation mark <code>!</code> is a special character in YAML and JSON.
+You therefore have to put negated patters into quotes, for example "!a/b".
+[% END %]

 #### The Question Mark "?"